McC4b3r/caberWordle/README.md

 > green indicates that letter is correct and in the correct position,
 > yellow means it is in the answer but not in the right position,
 > while gray indicates it is not in the answer at all.
-> Multiple instances of the same letter in a guess, such as the "o"s in "robot",
-> will be colored green or yellow only if the letter also appears multiple times in the answer;
-> otherwise, excess repeating letters will be colored gray.

-For this take-home interview, please create a variant of wordle that allows words that have 2 to 5 letters in them, using the list found in `wordlist.txt`.
+For this take-home interview, please create a variant of wordle that allows words that have 2 to 5 unique letters in them, using the list found in `wordlist.txt`.

 Your game should include the following: